SystemsApproach/private5g/intro.rst

 cellular network is starting to blur the line between the access network and the cloud.

+.. sidebar:: 5G, Wi-Fi, and the role of spectrum

+  WiFi networks use unlicensed radio spectrum that do not require WiFi network operators to get advance regulatory approval.
+At the same time, anyone can access the same spectrum, subject to limits on transmission power.
+As a result, WiFi networks share their bands with devices including baby monitors, cordless phones, etc., so the WiFi MAC layer assumes the presence of physical-layer interference.
+  Enterprise WiFi deployments, such as those on college campuses and in corporate office buildings, perform more centralized management of interference across multiple overlapping access points, but risk of interference remains and thus the service remains best-effort.

+  Cellular access networks typically use licensed spectrum that is owned or leased by the carrier for long periods of time at high cost.
+Even "lightly licensed" spectrum such as CBRS offers more control over interference than Wi-Fi.
+Since the cellular radio has exclusive access to spectrum over a geographic region, cellular waveforms are designed for wide-area coverage and high spectral efficiency.
+Managing access to the spectrum, as we shall see, is an important aspect of the 5G architecture.

+  Many of the differences between 5G and Wi-Fi follow from the differences in spectrum and radio characteristics.
+For example, cellular deployments, with the expense of spectrum being a given, have historically been carried out by well-resourced actors who can acquire land, build and connect towers, and hire skilled staff.
+However, the rise of enterprise 5G and the availability of lightly licensed spectrum is leading to a blurring of the lines between the two approaches.

 The rest of this book explains what that means in detail.
 As an overview, thinking of 5G connectivity as a cloud service means that instead of using purpose-built devices and telephony-based operational